 As another example, the IES recently started the What Works Clearinghouse website.
 In order to be included on this site, studies are held to a higher standard.
 This means that studies are evaluated for rigor in several areas, such as methodology, research design, and statistical analyses.
 Only the best are included among these reports, and even those are assessed as being one of three ratings: strong, moderate, or minimal.
 Some studies are rated on a different scale of six total designations, from positive to mixed to negative.

 Perhaps the most well-known and comprehensive reports the IES NCES releases yearly is called The Condition of Education.
 It is replete with data, and the subreports are very useful as well.
 For example, the Condition of Education 2008 provides a supplemental overview containing community college data.
 The most recent full report is the Condition of Education 2017.
 The section on postsecondary education begins on p.
 241 and contains a large amount of useful information.

 One of the most enlightening reports that can be found in this publication appears in The Condition of Education 2015.
-On page 27 of the Spotlights section (see Figure 6 below), researchers highlight the varying postsecondary graduation rates of students who performed similarly on high school math tests.
+In a Spotlights brief based on the data from the full report (USDOE, 2015, p.
+6, Figure 5), researchers highlight the varying postsecondary graduation rates of students who performed similarly on high school math tests.
 This chart shows that in spite of having the same abilities in high school math, students of low socioeconomic status graduate at a rate far below their wealthy counterparts.
 This suggests that knowledge in college course work alone is not enough to overcome SES barriers in college.